 Health Navigation

-A result is the beginning of a partnership, not the end.
+Your results are the beginning of our partnership, not the end.

 Whatever your child's results show, GeneSprout is with you — translating findings into plain language, helping you build a clear path forward for your child's health.

-Reviewing genetic screening results means processing new information at a moment when you feel least equipped to do it.
-Having a caring expert to guide and support you can make an enormous difference.
+Reviewing genetic screening results means processing new information at a moment when you feel least equipped to do so.
+Having a caring expert to guide and support you can make a crucial difference.

-GeneSprout's health and health navigation experts have walked the genetic diagnostic path themselves — as clinicians, as researchers, and as parents.
+GeneSprout's health navigation experts have walked the genetic diagnostic path themselves — as clinicians, as researchers, and as parents.
 They understand the questions families ask, and the emotions that come with them.

-Every result comes with next steps for your family.
-And no question is too basic to ask.
+Every result includes next steps for your family, and no question is too small to ask.

 Sarah Gladstone, MD — Head of Health Navigation · GeneSprout